 Although the Faculty of Engineering remained small until the general expansion of the University in 1960s and 1970s, it kept pace with developments in the engineering world and is always in the forefront of engineering research.
 The Faculty began its first academic year in 1912-13, with 37 students out of a total of 54 undergraduates and had since developed into one of the largest Faculty in the University with five departments providing first-degree, postgraduate and research degrees in a number of important fields of modern engineering, technology and computer science.
 These include civil engineering, environmental engineering, computer science, information systems, computer engineering, electrical energy systems engineering, electrical and electronic engineering, mechanical engineering, building services engineering, communication engineering, communication and information technology, geotechnical engineering, industrial engineering and technology management, engineering management, electronic commerce and internet computing, logistics engineering and supply chain management, and software engineering.

-As one of the University’s founding faculties, the mission of the Faculty is to provide a well-rounded curriculum and high quality engineering education in the global knowledge-based economy, and to engage in innovative, high impact basic and applied research within and across disciplines.
+As one of the University’s founding faculties, the mission of the Faculty is to innovate through world-class education and cutting-edge research; to conduct interdisciplinary and international collaboration to overcome regional and global challenges, and to create impact on knowledge-based economy through technology development and entrepreneurship.
 The emphasis is on the balance between technical and non-technical subjects, theoretical foundation and practical design and applications, and the education of the mind as well as the whole person.

-In 2012, the new 4-year curriculum is to be implemented that will provide greater flexibility in the selection of courses.
+The 4-year curriculum implemented in 2012 has provided greater flexibility in the selection of courses.
 In addition to the technical subjects, all students in the Faculty are required to take common core courses from the four Areas of Inquiry (AoIs): Scientific and Technological Literacy, Humanities, Global Issues, and China: Culture, State and Society.
 These AoIs are inter-related rather than mutually exclusive.
 Language skill is also a very important area of training for our students.
 All students are required to take English Language and Chinese Language courses.
 To equip students with practical working experience, most students are required to take Engineering Internship or Workshop Training in the summer after the first year of study.